 - Green or red salsa (recipe below)

-Instead of corn tortillas, try Women?s Flax tortillas, found in the Frozen section of many health food stores.
+Women’s Flax tortillas can be found in the Frozen section of many health food stores.

 Cut the squash in half, place face down in a baking dish with 1-2 inches of filtered water and bake for one hour on 350 degrees F. When the squash is cooked, remove seeds and then collect all of the cooked squash by scraping it out of the peel with a large spoon.
 Place in a bowl and set aside.